n1o/study_notes/study_notes/notes/importance_sampling.md

 1. Sample $\theta$ from the set of samples $S$, where the probability of sampling is proportional to $w(\theta^s)$

-2. Sample a second value, with the same procedure, but exlude the already sampled value
+2. Sample a second value, with the same procedure, but exclude the already sampled value
-3. Repat without replacement $k-2$ times.
+3. Repeat without replacement $k-2$ times.

 ### Remarks
 Importance sampler should be a distribution that has heavy tails.